my-awesome-archive/github.com-teamatus-twitterbot-201806302242/README.md

   doSomething()

-  twbot.removeTweet(id) // "Hello, World!" will not tweeted anymore.
+  bot.removeTweet(id) // "Hello, World!" will not tweeted anymore.
   // Tweet has already been created will NOT BE REMOVED.
 })
 ```